-- For Dual Enrollment (DE) students, a full time student is considered as follows: - 4 DE classes

-full time no classes at home school

-- o 3 DE classes 1-3 classes at high school

-- 2 DE classes 2-4 classes at high school

-- 1 DE class 5 classes at high school

-The number of high school courses is based on level or credit earned through DE.

-It is recommended that students should have a minimum of six (6) credits total per year to meet graduation requirements.

-Students can take DE courses at more than one institution, but no more than four (4) courses (13 credit hours) per fall/spring term, unless approval has been granted from High School Curriculum and Instruction and the Dual Enrollment Institution.

-• Students who earn 24 or more credits prior to graduation shall be encouraged to pursue advanced academic or vocational opportunities such as Advanced Placement, Dual Enrollment, International Baccalaureate, Advanced International Certificate of Education, or Industry Certification programs.

-F. High School General Requirements - Alternative Education Programs [Section 1003.436(2), FS]

-- Students enrolled in alternative education programs may be promoted to the next grade: based on the student's Grade 9 cohort year.

-- o Grade 9 = 2017-2018 cohort

-- o Grade 10 = 2016-2017 cohort

-- o Grade 11 = 2015-2016 cohort

-- o Grade 12 = 2014-2015 cohort and prior

-G. Student Performance Levels for English Language Arts, Mathematics, and Science [Section 1008.25, FS]

-- Florida Statute 1008.25 requires that the district define specific levels of performance in English language arts, mathematics, and science for each grade level.
-These levels of performance shall be used to identify students who must receive remediation or be retained within an intensive program that is different from the previous year's program and takes into account the student's learning style. - In compliance with Section 1008.25, FS, students shall be identified as performing at one of three levels which indicates a student's achievement: - o above grade level, - o at grade level, or - o below grade level. - Performance levels are determined by various indicators that shall include, but are not limited to, multiple measures using appropriate grade-level assessments as well as teacher judgment.
+1 For Dual Enrollment (DE) students, a full time student is considered as follows: 2 3 4 DE classes - full time no classes at home school 4 • 3 DE classes - 1-3 classes at high school 5 • 2 DE classes - 2-4 classes at high school 6 1 DE class - 5 classes at high school 7 8 The number of high school courses is based on level or credit earned through DE.
+9 10 It is recommended that students should have a minimum of six (6) credits total per year to 11 meet graduation requirements.
+12 13 Students can take DE courses at more than one institution, but no more than four (4) courses 14 (13 credit hours) per fall/spring term, unless approval has been granted from High School Curriculum and Instruction and the Dual Enrollment Institution.
+15 16 17 Students who earn 24 or more credits prior to graduation shall be encouraged to pursue advanced academic or vocational opportunities such as Advanced Placement, Dual 18 Enrollment, International Baccalaureate, Advanced International Certificate of Education, or 19 20 Industry Certification programs.
+21 22 F. High School General Requirements - Alternative Education Programs [Section 23 1003.436(2), FS] 24 25 • Students enrolled in alternative education programs may be promoted to the next grade: 26 based on the student's Grade 9 cohort year.
+27 28 • Grade 9 = 2017-2018 cohort • Grade 10 = 2016-2017 cohort 29 30 • Grade 11 = 2015-2016 cohort 31 • Grade 12 = 2014-2015 cohort and prior 32 33 G. Student Performance Levels for English Language Arts, Mathematics, and Science 34 [Section 1008.25, FS] 35 36 Florida Statute 1008.25 requires that the district define specific levels of performance in English language arts, mathematics, and science for each grade level.
+These levels of 37 performance shall be used to identify students who must receive remediation or be retained 38 39 within an intensive program that is different from the previous year's program and takes into account the student's learning style.
+40 41 42 • In compliance with Section 1008.25, FS, students shall be identified as performing at one of 43 three levels which indicates a student's achievement: 44 45 o above grade level, o at grade level, or 46 o below grade level.
+47 48 49 Performance levels are determined by various indicators that shall include, but are not limited to, multiple measures using appropriate grade-level assessments as well as teacher 50 51 judgment.
+52 53